-If authorized by school board rule, petty cash funds may be established for internal funds.
+If authorized by district school board rules, petty cash funds may be established for internal funds.

 3.5 RESTRICTED EXPENDITURES

 The following expenditures from internal funds are deemed inappropriate and shall not be made except from trust funds collected for a specifically identified purpose.